 System scaffold erection is easier, hence taking a shorter period due to the latch mechanism used, unlike traditional tube & fitting scaffolds which take a longer duration to find the ideal scaffold design and safely tie the tubes together.

-The other difference is that a system scaffold is more costly than tube and fitting scaffolding which is quite cost-effective in the UK and it’s also easy to manage and assemble.
+The other difference is that a system scaffold costs more than tube and fitting scaffolding which is quite cost-effective in the UK and it’s also easy to manage and assemble.
 It makes a suitable choice for projects where space is limited since there won’t be any protruding tubes.

 Main types of scaffolding systems used in the UK

 These are the main scaffolding systems used by scaffolding contractors in London and the UK.

 Quickstage scaffolding is also known as kwikstage.
 Comes in five parts so assembling and dismantling the kwickstage scaffolding makes it a common option for both small and big construction projects.
 It is used in commercial and residential projects.
 Made from galvanised steel, the interlocking scaffold system provides a safe and sturdy platform for construction work.
 It has non-slip platforms and double guard rails that provide more safety making it convenient for all workers to use.
 You’ll find it being used in various projects since it can also support heavy loads.

 Cuplock scaffolding is easy to erect since it doesn’t require any nuts and bolts to tighten the horizontals.
 For this, the standards have a locking cup at every node point that can be easily fastened at one time.
 It’s sturdy enough to be used in construction works like bridges, houses, chimneys, etc.